emma-33/holbertonschool-higher_level_programming/python-more_data_structures/README.md

 Function 4 : returns a set of all elements present in only one set
 Function 5 : returns the number of keys in a dictionary
 Function 6 : prints a dictionary by ordered keys
+Function 7 : replaces or adds key/value in a dictionary